ingesolvoll/kee-frame/README.md

 # kee-frame

-Micro framework building the core concepts of Keechma on top of Re-frame.
+Micro framework on top of [re-frame](https://github.com/Day8/re-frame).
+Heavily inspired by ideas from the [Keechma](https://keechma.com/) framework.

 ## Rationale
 Working with re-frame is a very productive and satisfying experience.
 The minimal structure enforced by the framework is very well thought out, everything just fits.
 However, it does not provide a complete solution for everything a modern SPA needs.
-Setting up bookmarkable and back-button friendly routes is a challenge, as well as finding a clean way of loading data from the server at the right times. core.async loops for polling the server can be challenging in combination with navigation and figwheel code reloading.

-I'm very intrigued by the idea of the URL as the "single source of truth".
-When you are able to recreate the application state by only using the URL, some

-kee-frame tries to bring some of these ideas into re-frame, hopefully getting some major benefits with minimal effort.
+I always spend a good chunk of time setting up the missing bits, copy-pasting from previous projects.
+For me it's routine, for a beginner it's probably frustrating, difficult and time consuming.

+The first version of kee-frame tries to solve this problem, delivering an out-of-the-box solution for routing and data lifecycle.

 ## Features
-* Automatic route setup
+* Automatic router configuration
 * URL as the single source of truth
+* Route controllers for data setup and teardown.
+* Figwheel-friendly.
+No duplicated events, no loops gone wild.

+## Benefits of chosen architecture
+* Back/forward and all browser history in general just works
+* Bookmarkable URLs all the way.
+Same URL, same view.
+* When figwheel reloads the code, you keep your state and stay on the same page.
-* Controllers for setup/teardown independent from view rendering.
+* No need for `component-did-mount` to trigger data loading from your view components means stronger decoupling.
-* Pluggable dispatch components, for selecting view based on route.

 ## Installation
 Add the following dependency to your `project.clj` file: